MercuryWorkshop/anuraOS/README.md

 -   `docker`

 > [!NOTE]
-> You will have to install the required Rust toolchain by running `rustup target add wasm32-unknown-unknown`.
+> You will have to install the required Rust toolchain by running `rustup target add wasm32-unknown-unknown` and also `rustup target add i686-unknown-linux-gnu` if you are planning to build v86 images.

 #### Building